Door 2 Tour

 There's no business like showbusiness, which is why it's no surprise that London theatre breaks by coach are a popular choice.
 Normally, whatever's happening in the outside world, we say the show must go on, however, the shows have been on pause for the last year.
 Don't worry, these award-winning West End shows will raise the roof and spirits alike, where you can escape to a world of colour, music and dance.

 There is a range of theatre and hotel packages to suit whatever your plans.
-With our theatre breaks to London you can travel by coach, rail or self-drive.
+With our theatre breaks to London you can travel by coach or self-drive.
 There are either matinee or evening performances available for all the top West End shows.

 London show breaks incorporate a range of 3 or 4* breakfast accommodation in the London area , travel of your choice, hotel to show transfers (depending on the travel method), theatre ticket to your chosen show and of course time for some essential London sightseeing and shopping.
 For those wishing to make it that little bit more special, you can even upgrade your ticket for a really show-stopping experience.

-Our great value London weekend theatre breaks start from just £139 and takes the hassle away from having to navigate London yourself.
-Self-drive, rail and day trips are also available.
+Our great value London weekend theatre breaks start from just £159 and takes the hassle away from having to navigate London yourself.
+Self-drive and day trips are also available.

-With so many hit shows running from classics like Les Miserables and Phantom of the Opera to family favourites Matilda and Wicked, to exciting newcomers like Pretty Woman and Tina Turner the Musical, there's a theatre break to cater for every audience.
+With so many hit shows running from classics like Les Miserables and Phantom of the Opera to family favourites Matilda and Wicked, to exciting newcomers like Devil Wears Prada and Paddington The Musical, there's a theatre break to cater for every audience.

 Looking more for information about each of the London Theatre shows?
 Follow the links for more information: